Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Introduction

-Several recent studies have attempted to explore this question. \citet{kiciman2023causal} recently considered integrating the variable names into a text template and tasked LLMs with discerning the cause among the options. \citet{gao2023chatgpt} extended such an evaluation on the contexts of a board causal knowledge graph and found LLMs outperformed traditional machine learning methods. \citet{jin2023can} also examined the LLMs' capacity for causal discovery via correlation descriptions and tested if LLMs can determine the true causal dependencies.
-More recently, \citet{jin2023cladder} proposed the ladder of causation framework to assess causal reasoning in LLMs and revealed that LLMs struggled with the complex dataset.
-Despite the insights yielded by these studies, their tasks—from overly simplistic with pure contexts to profoundly complex design—imposes difficulties to access the LLM's true capacities on causal reasoning.
-Furthermore, all these studies focus mainly on \textit{context information} without investigation of \textit{numerical data} that intrinsically reflect causalities \citep{pearl2009causal}.
+\textbf{LLM-based causal reasoning} recently has become an attractive and demanding paradigm, leveraging the large knowledge base and strong expressive abilities of LLMs for important causal inference in daily analyses, as supported by fast-growing literature \citep[see e.g.,][]{riedel2019latent,keith2020text,weidinger2021ethical, kiciman2023causal, takayama2024llmSCD, wang2024evaluating}.
+Early efforts integrated causal structure into model architectures or pre-training objectives \citep{riedel2019latent, keith2020text}, while more recent studies emphasize systematic benchmarking and intervention-based evaluation \citep{kiciman2023causal, jin2023cladder}.
+This raises two critical questions:

-In this paper, we focus on a systematic evaluation to investigate how LLMs conduct causal reasoning relying on different components.
-Our objective is to attribute the contributions of the inherent causal knowledge embedded within the variable names, and the explicit numerical data that denote causal links, given the context provided for the causal task.
-The main technique lies in generating counterfactual examples, which allows us to produce all combinations of different input components to observe changes in model output, and thus quantifies the influence of each individual component on model causal reasoning performance.
-Refer to Figure \ref{fig:2} for an illustration.
-The conclusion of our attribution model further locates the directions for LLMs to improve their causal reasoning and motivates our fine-tuned LLM for causal discovery.
-The \textbf{contributions} of our research are threefold.
+Several recent studies have attempted to explore the first question. \citet{kiciman2023causal} considered integrating the variable names into a text template and tasked LLMs with discerning the cause among the options. \citet{gao2023chatgpt} extended such an evaluation on the contexts of a board causal knowledge graph and found LLMs outperformed traditional machine learning methods. \citet{jin2023can} also examined the LLMs' capacity for causal discovery via correlation descriptions and tested if LLMs can determine the true causalities.
+Recently, \citet{jin2023cladder} proposed to assess causal reasoning in LLMs and revealed that LLMs struggled with the complex dataset. \citet{zecevic2023causal} further argued that LLMs seem to succeed in causal inference simply by reciting the knowledge embedded.
+Despite their insights, all these works mainly focus on \textit{context information} without investigation on \textit{numerical data} known to intrinsically reflect causalities \citep{pearl2009causal}.